 - Ask when they can travel to Canada (they may have to give their two weeks’ notice to their current employer or landlord),

-- Keep in mind they will have to complete 14 days of mandatory quarantine when they arrive (which shouldn’t be an issue if they can work from home).
+- Keep in mind they will have to complete 14 days of mandatory quarantine when they arrive (which shouldn’t be an issue if they can work from home) if they are not fully vaccinated.

 If you need more info or if you have any question, use the comment form below!